 Before the power came back on, we lost all of our food regardless of all the effort we put in.
 We filled juice bottles with water and froze them.
-Which helps to keep things cold when the power goes out.
+Which helps to keep things cold in the freezer when the power goes out.

-After a week and a half though, they do thaw.
-The food goes bad.
+After a week and a half though, the food will thaw, and goes bad.

 Pet food!
 Don’t forget about your pets!